After reading this post, you’ll learn:

 - how a good study plan should look like.

-The upcoming June 2016 CFA Level 1 exam is due in 4 months.
-If you wish to take part in it, you must have already registered to the exam (if not, make sure that you do not miss the standard registration fee deadline passing on 17 February) and received your CFA Curriculum.
-Now you are probably considering a purchase of some extra study materials to match with the Curriculum, such as video lectures or a question pool, and you are getting ready for a hard study time.
+The upcoming CFA Level 1 exam is on 2 December.
+Most likely, you have already registered for the exam if you’re about to sit it (if not, make sure you do not miss the standard registration fee deadline passing on 16 August).
+Now you are probably looking for some extra study materials to match your Curriculum, such as video lectures or a question pool, and you are getting ready for the hardships of the study time.

 Before you get down to work, however, stop for a while and ask yourself one fundamental question, which is: “How do I overcome the low 40% or so passing rate?”.
 To be very specific, we should also add here that this 40-ish passing rate (in %) is a real value calculated for those who actually took the exam (i.e. it excludes no-shows usually accounting for as much as 20-25% of all registered candidates).